-Having a solid customer retention strategy through help desk multichannel makes good business sense.
-Why?
-Because it costs up to five times more to acquire new customers than it does to retain and extract more value from existing ones.
+Having a solid customer retention strategy through multichannel customer support makes good business sense, as it costs up to five times more to acquire new customers than it does to retain existing ones.

 One of the best ways to retain customers is to deliver outstanding customer service.
 In a 2017 Microsoft study, 96% of respondents worldwide said that customer service is important when it comes to brand loyalty.

-Every new request that your support team receives can be controlled through a ticketing system.
-This allows agents to easily keep track of enquiries and prioritise responses accordingly.
+Every new request that a support team receives can be controlled through a ticketing system.
+This allows agents to easily keep track of enquiries and prioritize responses accordingly.

-Tickets can be categorised in terms of importance and then allocated to different support team members.
-Tickets can also be tagged according to themes, for example, complaints, reviews or for cross-promotion purposes.
+Tickets can be categorized in terms of importance and then allocated to different support team members.
+Tickets can also be tagged according to themes such as complaints, reviews, or for cross-promotion purposes.

-A better-organised support system also means that no tickets go unanswered.
-This may be particularly advantageous for companies who need to support customers in different time zones or locations.
+An organized support system also means that no tickets go unanswered.
+This is particularly beneficial for companies who need to support customers in different time zones or locations.

 A decade or so ago, customers would’ve expected to call, write to, or visit a store to get their support issues resolved.
 They understood that this process might take time.